 2nd Annual Print & Zine Fest

-Featuring an exciting, emerging line-up of women/trans/gender non-conforming-led publications, artists and merch:
+The event featured an exciting, emerging line-up of women/trans/gender non-conforming-led publications, artists and merch:

 - Got a Girl Crush - A blog and annual print magazine about women, by women, for everyone